 There are few things more romantic in the world than the French language.
-With its poetic words and lilting cadence, it sounds like music to the ears, and it's no wonder many English speakers are drawn to the melody of it.
-While all languages in the world have their own beauty, French has some of the most beautiful words in the world.
+With its poetic words and lilting cadence, its beautiful sounds are music to the ears.
+While all languages have their own beauty, French has some of the most beautiful words in the world.

 These words can make even the most unromantic person feel a sudden desire to jump on a plane to Paris and start speaking French.

-Today, let us introduce you to the 20 most beautiful words in the whole French language (in our opinion) that have a certain je ne sais quoi to them.
-Read on, learn them, whisper them to your special person, or just write down in your diary – and come back to them next time you need a little more elegance in your life (or simply want to impress your French teacher).
+Today, let us introduce you to the 15 most beautiful words in French — in our opinion.
+Read on, learn them, whisper them to your special person to ask them on an ideal date, or just write them down in your diary — and come back to them when you need a little more elegance in your life.

 Douceur (sweet) is one of the most beautiful French words.
 It has a soft, sweet sound that is reminiscent of honey or sugar.
 When you hear it, it instantly fills you with a sense of warmth and sweetness.

 In French, douceur literally means "sweet," "nice," or "cute."
 It can be used to describe people, places, things, or experiences.
 For example, you might say:

 If you need to add some romance and elegance to your life, use the word douceur.
 It will fill you with warmth and elegance, just like the French language itself.

 Feuilleter (to leaf through) is another beautiful French word.
 With its soft Ls and fluid pronunciation, it sounds like a gentle breeze blowing through an open window on a warm summer day.

 However, it can also be a bit tricky to say out loud, so it might help to learn how to pronounce hard French words.

 In French, feuilleter means "to turn the pages of a book or magazine," "to leaf through," or "to skim."
 It can also be used in a figurative sense to mean "to read over something quickly" or "scanning for information."